-You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for coordination of care.
+You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for coordination of care at (800) 252-8039.
 Inpatient Mental Health Services are overseen by the Mental Health/Substance Use Disorder Administrator.

 Reminder

 Whether Medicare pays first or second, you may want to contact Medicare.gov for information on benefits provided under Medicare Part A and Part B.